 Can we register our company online?
 And is there a guideline on how to register our company as a branch in Brunei?

-Alternatively, you may engage a registered agent in Brunei to assist with the submission for registration on your behalf.
+Alternatively, you may engage a corporate service provider in Brunei to assist with the submission for registration on your behalf.

 Ok, what are the documents required from us for the registration process?

-The procedure for registration will generally involve certain documents to be furnished and filed with the ROC such as the following –
+The procedure for registration will generally involve certain documents to be furnished and filed with the ROCBN such as the following –

 - consent letter from the parent company containing statements approving the use of the company name and consenting the company to be established as a foreign branch;